 In the early days of the monasteries, rock climbing was a necessity, not a sport.
 There was no other way to get to the top except by using ropes, nets, bare hands or long rickety ladders.
 Nowadays, the challenges of these divine columns attract international climbing enthusiasts.
 All the routes have been cut in the traditional way from down up.
 To the eyes of the uninitiated, they look impossible, some going virtually up to a height of 500m.

-Kalambaka opens the door to Meteora.
-The commercial and tourist hub of the region, it has lots of hotels, rooms to let and good restaurants.
+The town of Kalambaka opens the door to Meteora.
+The commercial and tourist hub of the region has lots of hotels, rooms to let and good restaurants.
 Take a stroll in the old part of town, called Spotos, which has been given a tasteful facelift.
-Don’t miss Greece’s only woodworking school here and a traditional foundry, where you’ll find rare hand-crafted bronzeware.
+Don’t miss Greece’s only woodworking school and a traditional foundry, where you’ll find rare hand-crafted bronzeware.

 Heading from Kalambaka towards Trikala, you’ll come to the historic hamlet of Sarakina 8km outside town.
 It’s worth the trip to see the largest stone bridge in Trikala prefecture, a famous six-arched edifice, built in the 16th century.
 It is one of the most interesting attractions in the area.